 Don’t forget to check out audio podcasts and videos about this news, as well.
 And, in addition to the highlighted studies below, thousands of scientific abstracts are released each year at the ASCO Annual Meeting.
 To search the entire collection of meeting abstracts, visit ASCO's website.

-In a recent study, the drug cabozantinib helped manage various advanced cancers, particularly prostate, ovarian, and liver cancers.
-The drug also helped shrink bone metastases (cancer that has spread to the bone).
-Cabozantinib is a type of targeted therapy, which means it targets the cancer's specific genes, proteins, or the tissue environment that contributes to cancer growth and survival.
+In two recent studies, researchers looked at the drug bevacizumab (Avastin) to treat recurrent and newly-diagnosed ovarian cancer.
+Bevacizumab is a type of targeted therapy, a treatment that targets the cancer's specific genes, proteins, or the tissue environment that contributes to cancer growth and survival.